jmontp/rtplot/README.md

 You can control the look and feel of the plots by sending a dictionary that contains specific strings as the keys.
 These are as follows

-* 'names' - This defines the names of the traces.
+- 'names' - This defines the names of the traces.
 The plot will have as many traces as names.

-* 'colors' - Defines the colors for each trace.
+- 'colors' - Defines the colors for each trace.
 [Follow documentation on how to specify color](https://pyqtgraph.readthedocs.io/en/latest/style.html).
 Should have at least the same length as the number of traces.

-* 'line_style' - Defines wheter or not a trace is dashed or not.
+- 'line_style' - Defines wheter or not a trace is dashed or not.
     * '-' - represents dashed line
     * "" - emptry string (or any other string) represents a normal line

-* 'line_width' - Defines how thick the plot lines are.
+- 'line_width' - Defines how thick the plot lines are.
 Expects an integer

-* 'title' - Sets the title to the plot
+- 'title' - Sets the title to the plot

-* 'ylabel' - Sets the y label of the plot
+- 'ylabel' - Sets the y label of the plot

-* 'xlabel' - Sets the x label of the plot
+- 'xlabel' - Sets the x label of the plot

-* 'yrange' - Sets the range of values of y.
+- 'yrange' - Sets the range of values of y.
 This provides a performance boost to the plotter
    * Expects values as a iterable in the order [min, max].
 Example: [-2,2]

-* 'xrange' - Sets the number of datapoints that will be in the real time plotter at a given time.
+- 'xrange' - Sets the number of datapoints that will be in the real time plotter at a given time.
    * Expects values as a integer that describes how many datapoints are in the subplot.
 Default is 200 datapoints

 You only need to specify the things that you want, if the dictionary element is left out then the default value is used.

 You can see the [example code](https://github.com/jmontp/rtplot/blob/master/rtplot/example_code.py) to see how these are used.

-## Step 3: How to send data
+### Code changes 3: How to send data

 To send data to the server, you use the ```client.send_array(arr)``` function.
 Similar to initialize plots, this function also takes in multiple different argument types:

-* Float
+- Float
 When there is only one trace

-* List of float
+- List of float
 The length of the list has to equal the total number of traces that are configured for the plot

-* 1-d Numpy array
+- 1-d Numpy array
 The size of the numpy array has to be equal to the total number of traces that are configured for the plot

-* 2-d Numpy array
+- 2-d Numpy array
 The number of rows must equal the total number of traces.
 The column can vary in length.
 The sever will plot as many datapoints as you send in.
 E.g. the plot will be updated with 10 new points if you have 10 columns.
 This can make the plot looks less smooth but it will increase performance.
 More on improving performance later.

 # Saving plots